nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format:
 `filter t/TAGNAME met/METRIC val/VALUE` or `filter t/TAGNAME met/METRIC`

+* Filter works only on the current list of job applicants displayed.
+It is highly recommended that you enter `list` before using `filter` to ensure that you are filtering the correct list of job applicants.
+* It is strongly recommended that you use `filter` after you have tagged most of the job applicants with a tag that has a score.
+Read more about this in the [Summary Statistics](#summary-statistics) section.
 * Filters and displays job applicants whose **value** is **greater than or equal** to the specified value for the specified statistic metric.
 * The `TAGNAME` must be a name of a tag that has been created using the `create` command with the `assessment` category.
 * The `METRIC` must be a name of a metric that is either `score`, `percentile`, `mean`, `median`.